Cyfrin/aderyn/README.md

 **Suggested VSCode extensions:**
 [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=dustypomerleau.rust-syntax) - Rust language support for Visual Studio Code
 [Rust Syntax](https://marketplace.visualstudio.com/items?itemName=dustypomerleau.rust-syntax) - Improved Rust syntax highlighting

+## Building a custom Aderyn detector

+Aderyn makes it easy to build Static Analysis detectors that can adapt to any Solidity codebase and protocol.
+This guide will teach you how to build, test, and run your custom Aderyn detectors.
+To learn how to create your custom Aderyn detectors, [checkout the official docs](https://cyfrin.gitbook.io/cyfrin-docs/aderyn-cli/detectors-quickstart)

 ## Credits